projectdiscovery/naabu/README.md

 ▶ naabu -host hackerone.com -verify
 ```

-The most optimal setting for `threads` is 10.
+The speed can be controlled by changing the value of `rate` that represent the number of packets per second.
 Increasing it while processing hosts may lead to increased false-positive rates.
-So it is recommended to keep it low.
+So it is recommended to keep it to a reasonable amount.

 # Configuration file